USA Up All Night (also known as Up All Night and Up All Night with Rhonda Shear) is an American…

 A rare case in which the sequel is better then its predecessor, Beneath the Planet of the Apes builds on the first film in every way, the acting has improved dramatically, along with the special effects, cinematography, makeup design and production values.

 Feels like a continuation of the first one with a solid end.
 5/5

 This was somewhat fine follow-up film especially the art-locations and set-design; however unbeatable to its prequel.

-The original was a fun interesting movie with good performances and in the franchises return there's more of this silly, science fiction , futuristic tone that the original didn't stick to but this one does but the effects aren't actually too bad.
+The original was a fun interesting movie with good performances and in the franchises return there's more of this silly, science fiction , futuristic tone that the original did much better and made it seem less stupid, the actings awful but the effects aren't actually too bad.